Zum Inhalt springen

 The built-in primary database stores persistent data on a volume attached to the container.
 If the volume has low throughput, it may negatively impact system performance.

-- Disable request logging entirely in the API Keys settings, or
+• Disable request logging entirely in the API Key settings

 This reduces disk write operations and improves overall performance.